instagramreels-net/Instagram/README.md

             color: white; /* Ensures the message is white */ }

-        /* Apply white color to project name if needed */ .project-name {
-            color: white; /* Ensures the project name text is white */ }
+        /* Ensures no links or other text override the white color */ a {
+            color: white !important;
+        }
     </style>
     <script>